 Scope and Contents

 This collection is composed of the single, handwritten diary of Elizabeth Browett.
 The cover of the diary reads: “Diary of a Poor Quaker Seamstress, 1833-4, being a pathetic record of monotonous penury.”
 Entries focus on social calls, descriptions of Quaker meetings, Browett’s health, and her work as a seamstress in London.

 - Browett, Elizabeth (Person)

 Standard Federal Copyright Laws Apply (U.S. Title 17).

-Elizabeth Browett (1788-1849), a Quaker seamstress, was born in 1788 in Buckingham, England to Joseph Browett, a Quaker tailor, and his wife Hannah.
+Elizabeth Browett (1788-1849), a Quaker seamstress, was born in 1788 in Buckingham, England, to Hannah and Joseph Browett, a Quaker tailor.
 Browett’s father was disowned by the Society of Friends in 1804, and Browett spent her early life migrating to various meetings with her mother through Gloucester, Buckingham, and Oxford.
-Browett settled in Ratcliff, London in 1833, where she began writing in her diary.
-Elizabeth Browett died in Ratcliff, London, in 1849 at the age of sixty one.
+Browett settled in Ratcliff, London, in 1833, where she began writing in her diary.
+Elizabeth Browett died in Ratcliff, London, in 1849, at the age of 61.

 Most of the materials in this catalog are not digitized and can only be accessed in person.
 Please see our website for more information about visiting Haverford College Quaker & Special Collections Library

 370 Lancaster Ave